JimKw1kX/Dll-Shellcode-Loader/README.md

 # 💡Tips:

-- Use the [signtool](./signtool/) to sign a ceritifcate on the DLL some EDRs flag unsigned dlls straightaway such as Elastic and change the date similar to the orginal
+- Use the [signtool](./signtool/) to sign a ceritifcate on the DLL some EDRs flag unsigned dlls straightaway such as Elastic and change the date similar to the orginal dll

 ![elastic](./Images/Elastic.png)